hackolade/docs/Studio/YugabyteDB.md

 ## Tablespaces, databases, and schemas

-YugabiteDB being a geographically distributed cloud-native database, controlling how data should be spread across the cluster plays a very important role in achieving optimal performance. &nbsp; Such control is done through YugabiteDB tablespaces which are entities that can specify the number of replicas for a set of tables or indexes, and how each of these replicas should be distributed geographically across a set of cloud, regions, zones.
+YugabiteDB being a geographically distributed cloud-native database, controlling how data should be spread across the cluster plays a very important role in achieving optimal performance. &nbsp; Such control is achieved through tablespaces which are entities that allow specifying the number of replicas for a set of tables or indexes, and also how each of these replicas should be distributed geographically across a set of cloud, regions, zones.
 Tablespaces allow to locate tables closer to their clients to decrease the latency.

 &nbsp;